-Editor’s note: PGE plans to close this small reservoir to public access between March 15, 2019, and fall of 2020 to upgrade the powerhouse.
+Editor’s note: PGE has closed this small reservoir to public access until approximately spring 2021 to upgrade the powerhouse.

 Faraday Lake might be just the ticket.

 The small reservoir near Estacada is generously stocked with pan-sized keeper rainbow trout starting in the latter part of May and typically continuing through late summer.

 Just 25 acres in size, Faraday is part of Portland General Electric’s hydropower complex on the Clackamas River.

 Other fishing waters in the complex are North Fork Reservoir upstream and Estacada Lake downstream.
 Unlike those two reservoirs, Faraday typically is open to fishing year-round, but catches will be best during the planting season.

 Only these hatchery reared trout may be harvested here.
 Hatchery trout have a clipped and healed adipose fin, that fleshy little fin that on a wild fish is on the top between the tail and large dorsal fin.

 No boats of any kind (not even your float tube) are allowed at Faraday, so make your fishing plans accordingly.